T-Shirt Screen Printing & Custom Design in Fort Collins

 Once screens are set up for production it’s time to print.
 Utilizing an automatic or manual press depending on order size, we’re able to produce up to 500 shirts per hour or more, while still maintaining strict quality control.
 Liquid plastisol inks are heat sensitive, so the last step is to cure them in our dryer, making sure the ink reaches a temperature of 320 degrees so that it becomes a solid and fuses to the fibers of the shirt.

-More Information about Screen Printing
+More Information about our Fort Collins Screen Printing Services

 Used mostly in logos and other two-dimensional artwork, spot color separations are most appropriate when there are well defined fields of color, usually with outlines, and nice solid or smooth gradients of ink coverage.
 This is the most precise method of printing and will give the most exact color reproduction.
 Adding an underbase for dark colored items, which acts like a primer coat against the color of the substrate, allows the printer to maintain bright vibrant colors all throughout the design.